VisionsOfficial/visionstrust-docs/docs/application/projects/service-chains.md

 !!! tip "Quick tip for developers"

     When attempting to start a service chain based data exchange, you will need the service chain ID.
-Although this is possible to get through various API calls, the VisionsTrust interface allows you to copy the ID of a chain directly from the list of service chains in the project.
+Although this is possible to get through various API calls, the {{ app_name }} interface allows you to copy the ID of a chain directly from the list of service chains in the project.

 ## Special Cases